Arranged by date of first airing

 (No. 133 )

-We learn the history of Montana breweries at a beer museum in Polson, spend time at KGVA - the radio voice of the Fort Belknap Indian Reservation, visit Montana's smallest state park and meet a Three Forks man who collects artifacts and stories for his newspaper column.
+We learn the history of Montana breweries at a beer museum in Polson, spend time with the radio voice of the Fort Belknap Indian Reservation KGVA, visit Montana's smallest state park and meet a Three Forks man who collects artifacts and stories for his newspaper column.
 William Marcus hosts the program from the Prairie Winds Cafe in Molt.

 Airs Saturday 4/6 at 5:30pm